To be eligible for a work-study position, you must:

 - Be a Canadian citizen, permanent resident or protected person

-- Be enrolled in a minimum 60% course load (40% for students with a permanent disability) during the current study period
+- Be enrolled in a minimum 60% course load (40% for students with a permanent disability or persistent or prolonged disability) during the current study period

 - Qualify for OSAP, or another province’s student aid program, during the current study period